 The proliferation of plastic has become one of the most pressing environmental issues of our time.
 With millions of tons of plastic waste entering our oceans annually, the impact on marine life, ecosystems, and human health is profound.
 Plastic, a material designed for durability, takes hundreds of years to decompose, leading to a buildup that the planet cannot efficiently process.
-Microplastics have infiltrated the chain, and the convenience of disposable plastic has led to a throwaway culture that undermines the health of our planet.
+Microplastics have infiltrated the food chain, and the convenience of disposable plastic has led to a throwaway culture that undermines the health of our planet.

 To address this crisis, it’s crucial to understand the scale of the problem.
 Every piece of plastic ever made still exists in some form, and the production of plastic is only increasing.
 It’s estimated that by 2050, there could be more plastic by weight in the oceans than fish.
 This stark reality calls for immediate action, and it begins with individual choices.
 By reducing our reliance on plastic, we can collectively make a significant impact.